ykankaya/pvimport/README.md

 - copying the virtual machine from the source (remote hypervisor) to the destination (local resource), **xen/vmware**

-  > At this moment, only the disk resource mounted as a directory is supported.

 - extraction of disks with extension ova (resulting directories: Ref:\*), **only for xen**

 - convert to the selected format (img/qcow2), **xen/vmware**

 - converted img/qcow2 files imports into place created when creating the virtual machine, **xen/vmware**

+  > At this moment, only the disk resource mounted as a directory is supported.
+LVM is not support yet.

 ## Version